 During the Initial coverage Stage, the plan pays its share of the cost of your covered prescription drugs and you pay your share.
 Your share of the cost will vary depending on the drug and where you fill your prescriptions.
-Yu will state I in the initial coverage Stage until the total amount for the prescription drugs you have filled reaches the \$4,430 limit for the Initial Coverage Stage.
+You will stay in the initial coverage Stage until the total amount for the prescription drugs you have filled reaches the \$4,430 limit for the Initial Coverage Stage.